kaihendry/dabase.com/content/blog/path-to-production.md

 # Summary

-A simpler git powered alternative to the top heavy, complex, centralised CI/CD pipelines in organisations is to leverage AWS Code\* in each {dev,stg,prd}
+A simpler git powered alternative to the top heavy, high maintenance, complex, centralised CI/CD pipelines in organisations is proposed, which defers to AWS managed CI/CD aka AWS Code\* in each {dev,stg,prd} account.

-account.
+Other _managed_ CI/CD management options like Github are considered, but that requires strong external trust and integration.

-Decentralised, AWS managed CI/CD, coordinated by git pushes, is the path to production.
-The approach is decoupled, stresses reproducible builds and uses a git repository's commit hash as the source of truth.
-The service team is empowered since they are essentially responsible for their Continuous Integration build rules and deployment.
-That said, production deployment approval and further guard rails can be imposed when required.
+Decentralised, fault tolerant, source focused, coordinated by git pushes could be the path to production.

+The AWS managed approach is decoupled, stresses reproducible builds and uses a git repository's commit hash as the source of truth.
+This approach empowers the service team since they are essentially responsible for their Continuous Integration build rules and deployment.
+That said, production deployment approval and further guard rails can implemented when required.